bluecherrydvr/bluecherry-docker/README.md

 ## Debugging

+### Log Files

-To view logs from the Bluecherry server, you **can't** use the typical `docker logs` or ` docker-compose logs` facilities, since bluecherry's main server process uses rsyslog to handle its logs.
-Most bluecherry server logs are placed in the container in /var/log/bluecherry.log .
+To view logs from the Bluecherry server, you can use the typical `docker logs` or `docker-compose logs` facilities from the host machine.
+However, it may be useful to inspect the server logs directly from within the container... the subsections below show one method to do so.

-### Reading the Bluecherry Log File
+#### Reading the Bluecherry Log File
 To view the bluecherry.log file, you can run a `tail` command inside the running bluecherry docker container like so:

 `sudo docker exec -it bc-server /bin/bash -c "tail -f /var/log/bluecherry.log"`